OpenAttribution/open-attribution/apps/docs/docs/docs/getting_started/develop_locally.md

 ## Updating the Documentation Content

 All documentation is written in markdown and thus can be edited in any markdown editor.
+Documentation can be contributed to without servering or running the docs or site unless you want to change menu items or other configurations.

 ## Serving the Documenation